Home Buying London Ontario? Questions You May Want To Ask A Realtor in London Ontario & Area.

 Tip: Make sure he or she is not telling you just what you want to hear.

 So here’s a list of 19 essential and insightful questions you may want to ask any real estate person.

 Question #1: How Long Have You Been a Real Estate Sales Person?

 This question will reveal more than just years in the business.
 We have all heard of 10 years of one year experience!
 You want to delve down into the number of transactions, average price range, specialized areas and types of homes they’ve purchased or sold.
 You also want to know how productive they’ve been in each year in practice.

-( Did you notice I did not say practicing real estate?
-I squint my eyes when a lawyer says he/she has been practicing law for 15 years!
-You would think after 15 years they would know something and not still be practicing. )
+( Did you notice I did not say practising real estate?
+I squint my eyes when a lawyer says he/she has been practising law for 15 years!
+You would think after 15 years they would know something and not still be practising. )

-Some Realtors® in business less than five years may have more experience than other agents in business 10 years or more!
+Some Realtors® in business less than five years may have more experience than other agents in the industry ten years or more!
 You want to know how many brokerages they’ve worked for, and what kind of experience they have that will apply directly to your real estate situation.

 Question #2: What Qualifications Do You Have To Sell Real Estate?

 This question looks for their overall commitment and dedication to building his/her skills.
 If they’re not willing to commit to improving themselves, they may not commit to your needs and satisfaction either.